A Complete Guide to the Residency Match

 Table of Contents

 I’m Dr. Amar Mandalia.
-I’ve been through The Match myself, I’ve served on admissions committees, and I’ve helped hundreds of students find success in residency applications, so let me guide you through this process.
+I’ve been through The Match myself, served on admissions committees, and helped hundreds of students find success in residency applications, so let me lead you stress-free through this process with some expert tips thrown in.

 Prior to the Match, programs would individually extend offers to med students as early as their second or third year.
 The former process became highly competitive and much less fair.

-After completing interviews at residency programs, med student applicants submit a rank order list (ROL) of their preferred programs to the NRMP.
-Meanwhile, residency programs submit a ROL of their preferred applicants.
+• ROL: After completing interviews at residency programs, you must submit a rank order list (ROL) of your preferred programs to the NRMP’s R3 system.
+Meanwhile, residency programs submit an ROL of their preferred applicants.

-Once all applicants have either been matched or have had their ROLs exhausted, the Match process is over.
+Once all applicants have either been matched, have had their ROLs exhausted, or have failed to match through SOAP, the Match process is over.

 To learn more about how to make the best use of this matching algorithm for your specific circumstance, check out this helpful video on using the Residency Explorer tool by the AAMC: